whotonmoy/Min-Max-Heap/README.md

 Then the program will insert an element to the heap.
 Then it will prompt the user if they would like to delete the minimum and maximum elements.

-It is assignment I did back in 2022 for academic purpose.
+It is an assignment that I did back in 2022 for academic purpose.